 Public Aid (All Kids, Medicaid, Medical Card)

-We have multiple convenient locations throughout the state of Illinois and our highly trained orthodontists accepts patients on Public Aid (All Kids, KidCare, Medicaid, Medical Card) Illinois state dental insurance program for orthodontic treatment (braces, Invisalign).
+We have multiple, convenient locations throughout the state of Illinois.
+Our highly trained orthodontists accept public aid patients including All Kids, KidCare, Medicaid, and Medical Card.
+This is an Illinois state dental insurance program for orthodontic treatment including both braces and Invisalign® Clear Aligners.

-Please read bellow for full details about orthodontic coverage by Public Aid in the state of Illinois, or call one of our orthodontic office to set up a free consultation.
+Please read bellow for full details about orthodontic coverage by Public Aid in the state of Illinois, or call one of our orthodontic office to schedule a free consultation.

 Medicaid is a form of government-funded health care coverage available to low-income families and individuals residing in Illinois.
 Illinois has two Medicaid programs specifically for children, All Kids and Family Care.